whalerock/django-canned-responses/README.md

 Then save it.

-Now when you surf on over to [http://localhost:8000/foo/bar/](http://localhost:8000/foo/bar/) - you should see the HTML you entered rendered in all its black-and-white glory.
+Now when you go to [http://localhost:8000/foo/bar/](http://localhost:8000/foo/bar/) - you should see the HTML you entered rendered in all its black-and-white glory.

 That's pretty much all there is to it.
 Any request to this server other than those starting with `/admin/` will trigger a lookup for an active canned response with the path and method of the request being made.
 The canned response is simply returned with values from its instance.
 If not found, the view will 404.

 ## Shortcuts & Options

-When a canned response instance is saved with `active=True`, all other canned responses with the same request method and request path get set to `active=False`, which makes it easy to switch among many different canned responses for the same method/path, to test different scenarios. `Response sleep time` is an optional time, in seconds, that the view handler will wait before returning a response.
-The default is zero (no added latency), but if you want you can set that to a nonzero value when you want to test an actual timeout on the client side.
+When a canned response instance is saved with `active=True`, all other canned responses with the same request method and request path get set to `active=False`, which makes it easy to switch among many different canned responses for the same method/path, to test different scenarios.

+`Response sleep time` is an optional time, in seconds, that the view handler will wait before returning a response.
+The default is zero (no added latency), but if you want you can set that to a nonzero value (to simulate a web server being overloaded) when you want to test an actual timeout on the client side.

 ### Last updated: December 9, 2015